- EMERGING INITIATIVES

 Solar Massachusetts Renewable Target (SMART): CLEAResult

-This resource provides the latest updates on the SMART program and will be used as the program’s homepage once it is implemented.
-It includes links to the program guidelines and to interconnection applications for National Grid, Eversource, and Unitil.
+This resource provides information on the SMART program, including program guidelines, application instructions, and links to interconnection applications for National Grid, Eversource, and Unitil.